What is Amazon RDS?

 Multi-AZ deployments set up the synchronous application and automatic failover.

 Downtime typically is around a minute – SQL Server needs to detect that the primary node is unavailable in a quorum.
-It’s a lot more resilient than the single AZ deployment.

-Tweak Checkpoints to reduce crash recovery times
+Tweak checkpoints to reduce crash recovery times

-For single-AZ and Multi-AZ deployments when SQL Server crashes it has to go through crash recovery.
 The server-level recovery interval option specifies the maximum amount of time required by the SQL Server Database Engine to recover the database after restarting the SQL Server.
 You can send this in a custom parameter group and apply that parameter group to your instance.

-You can also set it at the database level using the “Alter database ..set target_recovery_time”.
+You can also set it at the database level using the ALTER DATABASE ...
+SET TARGET_RECOVERY_TIME.

 Use Amazon RDS DB events to monitor failovers